john-org/2-react-Intro/readme.md

 };
 ```

+Examine the AddPirate component in the React dev tools.

 ---

 ## Pirates State

-Currently pirates state is created in `App.js`:
+Currently the pirates data/state is created in `App.js`:

 ```js
 const [pirates, setPirates] = React.useState(piratesFile);